Physical & Occupational Therapy

 Our state-of-the-art rehabilitation center, along with our highly trained physical therapists work closely with our physicians to develop rehabilitation protocols.

-Our Lake Worth office is a state of the art rehabilitation center.
+Our offices have state of the art rehabilitation centers.
 The most modern equipment is utilized under the direction of our highly trained staff of physical and occupational therapists.
 Our therapists work closely with our physicians to develop and assure proper rehabilitation protocols.

 What Is Occupational Therapy?